-You also need to decide on the scale at which you want to farm tilapia or fish.
-Farming everywhere is a business that benefits from scale – the more you can produce the lower your cost per unit of production.
-Aquaculture is no different and the scale of your operation should be intended to be as large as you can physically make it and to whatever you can spend on it.
+So far we have covered the Production side of your business and touched on the Selling side of it.
+We have talked about but not discussed the issue of scale and its impacts on the business yet.
+Aquaculture is one of those businesses that benefits from scale – the more you can produce the lower your cost per unit of production.
+Hence aquaculture should typically be intended to be as large as you can physically make it and to whatever you can spend on it.

-It is not wise to start farming at a larger scale than you can comfortably continue with at a zero income level when you begin.
-You have much to learn about the complete tilapia value chain and whilst a business plan will assist you greatly in developing a workable model, no amount of business plan development will be able to teach you the skills you will need to master to produce your fish.
-If you have R50m+ a large project development will look very different and we discuss this in more detail later.
+That said, it is not wise to start farming at a larger scale than you can comfortably continue with at a zero income level when you begin.
+There is much to learn about the complete tilapia value chain and whilst a business plan will assist you greatly in developing a workable model, no amount of business plan development will be able to teach you the skills you will need to master to produce your fish.
+If you have R50m+ on hand however a large project development will look very different and follow a different business development process.